Income Tax Return Filing Online

 How Does Income Tax Return Filing Online Work For You?

-Before you know it, your return will be ready for filing.
+In no time, your return will be prepared and ready for filing.

 E-filing Income Tax Returns in India – An Overview

-Income Tax Return is a form which is used to file the income tax with the Income Tax Department.
-Income tax is a tax imposed by the Central Government on income of a person.
+The Income Tax Return is a document used to submit one’s income tax to the Income Tax Department.
+Income tax is a tax levied by the Central Government on an individual’s earnings.

 The form that contains information of income and tax paid of an assessee is called Income Tax Return.
 The Income Tax Department of India has various forms for it such as ITR 1, ITR 2, ITR 3, ITR 4S, ITR 5, ITR 6 and ITR 7.